julianegner/coshanu/README.md

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

-## additional inforamtion about Kotlin Multiplatform
+## additional information about Kotlin Multiplatform

 create a new KMP project
 https://kmp.jetbrains.com/